Until about a year ago, I was afraid to hire entry level engineers. Terrified.

 Results So Far

 We have hired sixteen people and we have been hearing lots of positive feedback about the engineers we have hired.
 The engineers have been bonding, and have definitely injected a new level of energy and excitement into our already awesome company.
-We're going to continue hiring Varsity engineers so check out the: Associate Software Engineer job description.
+We're going to continue hiring Varsity engineers and we usually do hire a new group shortly after the end of each semester.
+Check out Viacom Careers or our LinkedIn site to see job listings.

 If you have any thoughts about this program, please comment below.
 Here are some questions to help generate the conversation: